hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

 - [ ] __Skips Error() Call with AWS Go SDK Error Objects__: Error objects do not need to have `Error()` called.

 #### Acceptance Testing Guidelines

-The Terraform AWS Provider follows common practices to ensure consistent and reliable testing across all resources in the project.
-While there may be older testing present that predates these guidelines, new submissions are generally expected to adhere to these items to maintain Terraform Provider quality.
-For any guidelines listed, contributors are encouraged to ask any questions and community reviewers are encouraged to provide review suggestions based on these guidelines to speed up the review and merge process.

 The below are required items that will be noted during submission review and prevent immediate merging: